l by Our Beginning

 Since the Trust was inaugurated in September 2000 over £1 million has been raised through grants, gifts, private fund raising and through the Friends of the Trust to advance the following Projects:

-- The creation of a wool mill designed to process the fleeces of the native sheep was created and has been runnng as a successful business for several years.
+- The creation of a wool mill designed to process the fleeces of the native sheep was created and has been running as a successful business for several years.

 - A designated Lighthouse Cafe providing wonderful meals to visitors and islanders alike.

-- The complete rennovation of the former lighthouse keeper cottages, which received a rare four-star rating from the Scottish Tourist Board for their high standard.
+- The complete renovation of the former lighthouse keeper cottages, which received a rare four-star rating from the Scottish Tourist Board for their high standard.

 - A Lighthouse Shop has been established selling locally-made products and crafts.